flamelily-bluescsi/bluescsi/nic.md

 ---
 layout: page
-title: Purple NIC PCB
+title: Black NIC PCB
 permalink: /nic
 cart_itemid: nicpcb
-cart_name: "Purple NIC PCB for Denise"
+cart_name: "Black NIC PCB for Denise"
-cart_description: "Purple Network card PCB for Denise"
+cart_description: "Black Network card PCB for Denise"
 cart_price: 30
-cart_image: "assets/img/Purple-NIC.webp"
+cart_image: "assets/img/nicblack.webp"
 tags:
   - amiga
 ---

-##### 🇬🇧 Purple NIC PCB for Denise 🇬🇧
+##### 🇬🇧 Black NIC PCB for Denise 🇬🇧

   <p class="lead text-center">
     <img src="{{page.cart_image}}" class="img-thumbnail" alt="{{page.cart_description}}">
   </p>

 This is a carefully designed slim (15,4 x 5,3 cm) 10Mbit Zorro II Compatible AMIGA Network Card.
-We have a limited supply of Purple Gold (ENIG).
+We have a limited supply of Black Gold (ENIG).
 This card was designed as an accessory for Denise.
 A slim network card perfect for those Mini-ITX chassis.
 Already supported by AmigaOS TCP/IP stacks like Miami, AmiTCP and RoadShow with existing drivers [(Ariadne2).](https://amiga.resource.cx/exp/ariadne2){:target="_blank"}

 This is not ready for plug & play!
 It is a bare PCB, with a MACH111 CPLD and Flash IC.
 This is a Super slim Zorro II AMIGA Compatible Network Card for Denise.
 This is low profile so will fit in compact Mini ITX cases.
 You will need to source extra components.
 The CPLD (U7) is programed with the JED firmware.
 You will get an email with BOM details, and extra files after dispatch.